How can we help you?

 An accident just happens: it not predictable or preventable.

 The majority of car crashes are not accidents.
-They are the predictable result of poorly designed streets, unsafe vehicles—or drivers who make bad decisions, such as:
+They are the predictable result of poorly designed streets, unsafe vehicles—or drivers who are distracted, drive too fast, ignore traffic signals, or drive under the influence.

 Get medical care.